 Join me as we look at an amplifier I’ve been meaning to write about for years – the incredible Sansui AU-20000.

 Welcome back, folks, and my apologies for taking so long to write a proper article about the Sansui AU-20000.
-I’ve worked on a few of these incredible amplifier over the years, INCLUDING one I co-own with the Speaker Doctor!
+I’ve worked on a few of these incredible amplifiers over the years, INCLUDING one I co-own with the Speaker Doctor!
 Time to rectify that.
-Also time to fix my AU-20000, but that will have to wait a little longer…
+Also, time to fix my AU-20000, but that will have to wait a little longer…

 These large, complex amplifiers typically need complex repair strategies and that means lots of work, photos, and long, involved articles that I find hard to create, being so busy.
 To give you an idea, it took me the entire day to put this 3000-word article together and that means no repairs, consults or money earned for that whole day.
 The day after writing this, I’m so tired I can’t do much either, so it often takes out more than a day!